antmeyer408/hatch-it-job/README.md

 # hatch-it-job
-A growing library of architectural hatch patterns designed by Tony Meyer (CC BY 4.0).
+A library of architectural hatch patterns designed by Tony Meyer (CC BY 4.0).